bazelbuild/bazel/site/docs/toolchains.md

 In the example below, we are adding support for a new programming language, so we need to specify paths to the compiler and the system libraries, plus a flag that determines the CPU architecture for which Bazel builds the output.
+Let's call this file `my_toolchain.bzl`.

 ```python
 def _my_toolchain_impl(ctx):